- A supportive group of like-minded families creating individualised employment opportunities for their family members.

 Join the Customised Employment Peer Support Group

 This Peer Group is popular, and places fill quickly.
-We’ll review all applications according to our criteria and allocate places during February 2023.
 We’ll create a waitlist if the number of applicants exceeds the available places.
 If places become available during the year, we’ll offer them to people on the waitlist before advertising more broadly.
 Places will be allocated based on the following criteria:

 - those who want to pursue or are actively pursuing any stage of customised employment for their family member in 2023 (this includes discovery, work experience, job development, and job support)

 - those who have attended previous Employment Peer Groups

 - those who reside in the ACT and the surrounding region.